top of page

 • Brigitte Buehrlen

 Brigette is an International Ambassador of EKTG.
 Brigitte Buehrlen accompanied her mother with dementia for 20 years 2010 founding „WE!
 Foundation of family carers “, chairperson 2015 founding „WE!
-Association of family carers in Germany e.V., chairperson 2015 appointed to the "Independent advisory board for the compatibility of care and occupation“by BMFSFJ, Federal Ministry, Germany.
-Current activities: Networking of family carers with and representation of user interests towards, politics, bussines and science Development of interfaces to digital services and use of AI in informal care.
+Association of family carers in Germany e.V., chairperson 2015 appointed to the "Independent advisory board for the compatibility of care and occupation “by BMFSFJ, Federal Ministry, Germany.
+Current activities: Networking of family carers with and representation of user interests towards, politics, business and science Development of interfaces to digital services and use of AI in informal care.
 Member of scientific advisory boards, policy advisor.

-• Dr. Elizabeth Mestheneos,
+• Dr. Elizabeth Mestheneos

-with many projects and publications on ageing. (see https://www.researchgate.net/profile/Elizabeth_Mestheneos).
+Elizabeth is a UK trained sociologist, moved to Greece in 1983 where she worked as an independent social researcher from 1988, with many projects and publications on ageing. (see https://www.researchgate.net/profile/Elizabeth_Mestheneos).
 She co-founded the NGO “50+ Hellas” in 2005 (see www.50plus.gr); helped create the Greek e-library of Gerontology and Geriatrics (see www.gerolib.gr).
 She served from 2003 on the Board of AGE-Platform Europe, and as its President 2008-2011; she was also on the Board of the IFA (2008-14).
 She is active as advisor and evaluator on various EU projects on new technologies, accessibility, and the human rights of older people.

 John began commercial life abroad in cross-disciplinary manufacturing.
 John worked as a contract’s manager and project manager for two Irish companies specialising in large scale mechanical, electrical and control installations of industrial processes.
 This work included mechanical and electrical design and development, interactive automation, Supervisory Control and Data Acquisition (SCADA) systems, HVAC and multifaceted process control.
 During this time John gained status as an Electrical Chartered Engineer (C.Eng.) with The Institution of Engineering and Technology, and Chartered Engineer with The Institution of Engineers of Ireland.
 John joined the Dublin Institute of Technology (DIT) in 1999 as manager of the Industrial Control Centre (IC²).
 The purpose of the IC² was to work on radically innovative prototype research projects (both software and hardware).
 In 2001 John received is Masters in Engineering Computation and joined the academic staff in the DIT (now Technological University Dublin – TU Dublin) specialising in electrical, intelligent automation and process control of buildings and commercial processes, with a specialisation in mature student education paradigms.
 John’s research area focuses on cross-discipline intelligent validation systems.